This year’s competition is now closed for entries

 Entering our competition is easy.
 Just describe your innovation and its potential as a business in a two minute video pitch and send it to us at: firstname.lastname@example.org

-- You will receive feedback and, if your entry has been successful, you will be notified by Monday 26th November 2018.
-UMIP will work with you to prepare a business case with input from a panel of entrepreneurs and investors.
+- UMIP will work with successful applicants to prepare a business case with input from a panel of entrepreneurs and investors.
 You will also be allocated a Mentoring Buddy to support you for the next stage in the competition: The Next Big Pitch.

 - The Next Big Pitch will take place on Tuesday 26th February 2019 in our Innovation Centre’s Events space where you will present your business case in front of a panel of judges comprising UMIP staff, patent attorneys and a selection of investors and entrepreneurs.
 The three prizes will be announced on the day.